atef-najar/adcb/README.md

 }
 ```

-**Description:** Completion obtained successfully.
+**Description:** In the example response below completion obtained successfully.
 The response includes details on whether any part of the request was blocked, warned, anonymized, or redacted due to containing sensitive information.
 If the endpoint without redaction was called, you will get a simple text string back.

 **Example Response:**
 ```json